A CELEBRATION OF

 Saturday Oct 11th | 5pm | Araluen Art Centre

 An immersive embodied experience of connection and Country — guided by Warlpiri teacher Wanta Jampijinpa, Elder & Songman Jerry Jangala Patrick OAM, and producer Marc “Monkey” Peckham.
-With a post-screening Q&A with the artists.

 -